 Coordinates API

 Coordinates define the dimensional structure of your problem domain.
-Tarang.jl supports Cartesian, spherical, and polar coordinate systems.
+Tarang.jl currently implements Cartesian coordinates only.

 Docstrings